-- · Never shift outboard into gear unless engine speed is at idle. - Do not shift outboard into reverse when the engine is not running. - Your outboard has three gear shift positions to provide operation: forward, neutral (out of gear), and reverse.
+- Never shift outboard into gear unless engine speed is at idle. - Do not shift outboard into reverse when the engine is not running. - Your outboard has three gear shift positions to provide operation: forward, neutral (out of gear), and reverse.

-Remote control models - When shifting, always stop at the neutral position and allow the engine speed to return to idle.
+When shifting, always stop at the neutral position and allow the engine speed to return to idle.